 Want to greet your guests outside?
-Learn how to make this 'Oh Hello Porch Sign' with a wood plank, MakerX tools, and some paint.
+Learn to make this 'Oh Hello Porch Sign' with a wood plank, MakerX tools, and some paint.

 Are you looking to update your front door area?
 If so, a new front porch sign is a great addition!